 There are no books about this parish in the Sussex OPC Bibliography.

-There is 1 article about this parish in the OPC Sussex Archeaological Collections Index.
+There are 2 articles about this parish in the OPC Sussex Archeaological Collections Index.

 There is 1 person from this parish in the OPC Sussex Archeaological Society Members Index.

 The OPC database contains no wills of people who lived in this parish.